veeenu/eldenring-practice-tool/README.md

     ![Force debug layer on](lib/data/dxcpl2.png)
   - (Once you're done troubleshooting, you can revert these steps by selecting `Application Controlled` again and then removing `eldenring.exe` from the list).
-- Reproduce the steps that cause your bug.
+- Reproduce the steps tha cause your bug.
 - Go [here](https://github.com/veeenu/eldenring-practice-tool/issues/new) and submit a new issue: explain the problem, compress the `jdsd_er_practice_tool.log` file, and attach it.